tigerbox-reverse-engineering/tigerbox/wiki/Install-Launcher-and-Store.md

 If your Android is 5.1.1, and chip is rk312x, then you should be able to use the already extracted packages:

-* from Google Nexus image `razor-lmy47v-factory-a58e6175`
-  [Download from Mega](https://TODO)
+* selection from Google Nexus image `razor-lmy47v-factory-a58e6175` [Download from Mega](https://TODO)

 The APK files could be installed by `adb install --user 0 <FILENAME>`, but you would